Wolox/android-bootstrap-mvvm/README.md

 # <a name="topic-title"></a> Wolox Android Bootstrap

-This is the base template project that we use at [Wolox](https://www.wolox.com.ar/) for new Android applications.
+This is the base template project we use at [Wolox](https://www.wolox.com.ar/) for new Android applications.

 ## <a name="topic-contributing"></a> Contributing